codecodeio/magento-docker-local-development/README.md

 #### Admin Url

-- Take note the admin url is set in app/etc/env.php
+- Take note that the admin url is set in app/etc/env.php
 - ````bash
     'backend' => [
-        'frontName' => 'famoussmokeshop_panel'
+        'frontName' => 'admin'
     ],```
   ````